sagemath/trac_to_gh/Issue 8963.md

 # Issue 8963: Make tableau row_stabilizer return group of perms involving all elements of the tableau

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8963

 Original creator: jdc